AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/mysql-tab.md

 ![MySQL% free storage by node](../../assets/tools/mysql-tab-1.jpg)

-Many problems are caused by MySQL running out of storage in the storage assigned to MySQL (datadir MySQL configuration setting, default is /data/mysql) or the tmpdir running out of space.
-The default tmpdir (MySQL setting) is /tmp.
-This frame looks at the /, /tmp (if defined as a separate mount) and the /data/mysql % of free storage.
-Starting in MySQL version 5.7 (MariaDB version 10.2), uncompressed tmp tables are written to a tmp tablespace in the /data/mysql directory in the file (ibtmp1).
+Many problems are caused by MySQL running out of storage in the storage assigned to MySQL (`datadir` MySQL configuration setting, default is `/data/mysql`) or the `tmpdir` running out of space.
+The default `tmpdir` (MySQL setting) is `/tmp`.
+This frame looks at the `/, /tmp` (if defined as a separate mount) and the `/data/mysql` % of free storage.
+Starting in MySQL version 5.7 (MariaDB version 10.2), uncompressed tmp tables are written to a tmp tablespace in the `/data/mysql` directory in the file (ibtmp1).
 This file auto expands without limit by default.
 As it is a tablespace, it will not decrease in size and will reset to 12MB when MySQL restarts.

 ## [!UICONTROL MySQL Connections by Node]

 ![MySQL Connections by Node](../../assets/tools/mysql-tab-2.jpg)

-The **[!UICONTROL MySQL Connections by Node]** frame can indicate periods of database node outages or high volumes of connections.
+The **[!UICONTROL MySQL Connections by Node]** frame indicates periods of database node outages or high volumes of connections.

 ## [!UICONTROL MySQL Node Summary]